kiranbangde/Jenkins-/README.md

 4. Jenkins is a open source tool

 ## What is jenkins why it is most popular ?

+Jenkins is an open source application written in Java.
+It is one of the most popular continuous integration (CI) tools used to build and test different kinds of projects.

 ### Jenkins is a continious integration tool .